michaelrice/grails-jsch-ssh2/README.md

 Grails Plugin using the jsch lib.
 This plugin also provides several useful builders to ease usage.

+### Documentation

+The full documentation can be found at: https://michaelrice.github.io/grails-jsch-ssh2/

 ### Usage

 #### RunSshCommand Builder Usage